Duration: 25m 29s

 Recorded: 22 August 2021

 Pradip Datta had no idea where the Bignold Hospital was when he applied for a job there in 1980.
-But he came to Wick, settled down, and has lived in the town ever since – a highly respected figure in Caithness and far beyond through his work as a consultant surgeon.
+But he came to Wick, settled down, and lived there for the rest of his life – a highly respected figure in Caithness and far beyond through his work as a consultant surgeon.

 Born in the Indian city of Calcutta (now Kolkata), Pradip was keen from an early age to enter the medical profession.
 His mother told him that his first words were "I want to be a doctor" (although he acknowledges that "maybe parents make a bit of an exaggeration").

 Pradip attended a Roman Catholic school before beginning his training.
 He arrived in the UK in 1967 with (as he mentions in this recording) £1 and 10 shillings in his pocket.